Eng0AI/denuvo-slides-template/slides.md

   - Protects existing DRM systems
   - Steam, Origin, Epic Games Store, etc.

-→ Strongest game protection to date
+→ One of the strongest game protection to date

 </div>